-B

 This output uses the region-match-bases argument to specify that Biofilter should filter genes that only match a minimum of 10 bases within the given input region.

 Example 13: Annotating a list of gene symbols with SNPs, regions, groups, and sources, using Biofilter.

+Configuration: